 You may ask why most businesses don’t use cash accounting and only use accrual accounting.
 Very recently, Biocepts transitioned from Cash Accounting to accrual accounting as they believed it is a more timely reflection of revenues associated with test volumes as well as revenues and expenses.

-Let us now look at some important differences between cash accounting and accrual accounting basis–
+Let us now look at some important differences –

-- Tax advantage: If you own a micro business, it’s better to go for cash accounting method; because by using cash accounting method, you would be able to get the tax advantage.
+- Tax advantage: If you own a micro-business, it’s better to go for the cash accounting method; because by using the cash accounting method, you would be able to get the tax advantage.
 But for a larger business, tax advantage can only be tapped by using the accrual method of accounting.

 - Accuracy – Cash accounting isn’t very accurate as the focus is only on cash.
 Accrual accounting is comparatively more accurate.